php-fig/fig-standards/proposed/phpdoc.md

 #### Description

-The @type tag is the successor of the @var tag and serves the purpose of defining which type of data is contained in a Constant, Property or Variable.
+The @type tag defines which type of data is represented by a value of a Constant, Property or Variable.

-Each Constant or Property *definition* MUST be preceded by a DocBlock containing the @type tag.
-Each Variable, where the type is ambiguous or unknown, SHOULD be preceded by a DocBlock containing the @type tag.
-Any other variable MAY be preceeded with a similar DocBlock.
+Each Constant or Property definition or Variable where the type is ambiguous or unknown SHOULD be preceded by a DocBlock containing the @type tag.
+Any other variable MAY be preceded with a DocBlock containing the @type tag.

 The @type tag MUST contain the name of the element it documents.
+An exception to this is when property declarations only refer to a single property.
+In this case the name of the property MAY be omitted.

 This is used when compound statements are used to define a series of Constants or Properties.
 Such a compound statement can only have one DocBlock while several items are represented.

-It is NOT RECOMMENDED to use the @var alias unless it is necessary in order for the application, or associated tools, to function correctly.

 #### Examples